fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 Sets the effect's elevation.
 Pass a single number for a point, or a `[bottom, top]` array for an elevation range.

-The range form is most useful on Foundry v14+: an effect whose range spans multiple scene levels renders on each of them.
-The effect's render position is intrinsic to the range and the scene's level geometry — it sorts above the floor texture of every level its top reaches into, and the sort doesn't shift when you switch the viewed level.
+The range form is most useful on Foundry v14+: an effect whose range spans multiple scene levels appears on each of them, drawing above each level's floor that its top reaches.
+The effect stays in the same visual layer whether the player is currently viewing the basement or the rooftop.

-A range whose top sits exactly on a level's floor (e.g. `[0, 30]` against a level starting at `30`) is treated as just below that level rather than touching its interior, matching how Foundry handles tall tokens.
-Pass `topInclusive: true` to switch this, applying the same flag on Foundry Regions: the top elevation is then part of the range and the effect counts as part of the level above.
+A range whose top exactly meets the next level's floor — like `[0, 30]` against a level that starts at `30` — stays under that floor by default.
+Pass `topInclusive: true` to make the effect reach into the level above instead.
+This matches the Top Inclusive checkbox on Foundry's Region elevation settings.

 Options:
 - `absolute: boolean` — when `true`, the elevation values are used as-is.
 When `false` (the default), they are added to the source/target's elevation.
 - `topInclusive: boolean` — range form only.
-When `true`, the top value is part of the range, matching Foundry Region `elevation.topInclusive`.
-By default an effect whose top equals the next level's bottom sits just below that level rather than reaching into it.
+When `true`, the top value is part of the range, matching the Top Inclusive checkbox on a Foundry Region.
+By default an effect whose top equals the next level's floor stays just below that level.

 Examples:
 ```js